It’s easier than ever to be an expat woman working abroad, but only 14% of all expatriates are women. What’s behind the astonishing expat gender gap?

 Last year I interviewed Shelley Wheeler, an expatriate in her early thirties, who works for a multinational energy company.
 She mentioned that within companies “decision-makers make ‘assumptions’ as to what they think the best sort of assignment for someone would be.
 When they move that framework over to women they tend to eliminate certain jobs because of the locations they are in and assume they are either too dangerous or difficult.

-From her base in Dubai, Wheeler continues to do business in Kazakhstan and says that she hasn’t met “any real problems due to being a woman in her early 30s in a traditionally male-dominated industry and culture.”
+From her base in Dubai, Wheeler continues to do business in Kazakhstan and says that she hasn’t met any real problems due to being an expat woman in her early 30s in a traditionally male-dominated industry and culture.